superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 **Indexing the data**

 Now that our chunks are embedded, we need to **store** them somewhere.
 For the sake of this tutorial, we'll utilize Qdrant’s new in-memory feature, which lets us experiment with our code rapidly without needing to set up a fully-fledged instance.
 However, for deployment in a production environment, you should rely on more robust and scalable solutions — hosted either within your own network or by a third-party provider.
-For example, we would need to point to our Qdrant (or your prefered hosted vendor) instance instead of using it in-memory.
-Detailed guidance on self-hosting a Kubernetes cluster or similar local deployments database is beyond the scope of this tutorial.
+For example, we would need to point to our Qdrant (or your preferred hosted vendor) instance instead of using it in-memory.
+Detailed guidance on self-hosted solutions, such as setting up a Kubernetes cluster, are beyond the scope of this tutorial.

 ```python
 from qdrant_client import QdrantClient